John E. Tourtellotte: Idaho and Oregon

 His architectural and construction business thrived in Boise, and by 1894, Tourtellotte devoted his business entirely to architecture.
-In 1903, he formed a partnership with German immigrant Charles Hummel (1857–1939), a university-trained architect who had previously worked for Tourtellotte's architecture and construction business.
+In 1903, he formed a partnership with German immigrant Charles F. Hummel (1857–1939), a university-trained architect who had previously worked for Tourtellotte's architecture and construction business.
 "Charles Hummel, born in Germany in 1857, became the unspecified but probably indispensable second partner in the firm Tourtellotte & Company in 1900.
 He became a named partner in 1910, and was left fully responsible for the Boise operation when Tourtellotte went to Portland in 1913."

 "After 1900 it becomes increasingly difficult to attribute designs specifically to Tourtellotte, given that most of his energies were devoted to promotion.
 Hummel was probably the chief designer of the greater share of the key works between 1900 and 1920."

 "The community development hotels, a major accomplishment of Tourtellotte's little-documented Oregon years, were a direct reflection of [his persuasive business] skills.
 They were so valued that, when he and Charles Hummel severed most of the connections between their Portland and Boise offices in 1922.
 Tourtellotte retained ten percent of the gross receipts from the Idaho operation in return for "getting out quantities of plates, booklets, etc. for advertising purposes and also letters for direct solicitation of business. ...
 The two offices, though maintaining a common name, joint advertising, and a periodic association on particular projects, were hencefoth functionally separate."